 If you’re even more budget- or bohemian-minded, you can find quite a few good deals for less than $100 for two.
 You can occasionally find private rooms with shared baths and dorm rooms that are perfectly comfortable for under $20, though they are becoming rarer.
 Be aware that budget lodging often means either cold-water showers or showers heated by electrical heat-coil units mounted at the shower head, affectionately known as “suicide showers.”
 If your hotel has one, do not adjust it while the water is running, and avoid touching it accidentally while showering.
 Except where noted, all rooms listed in this guide have private bathrooms.

 Note: Air-conditioning is not a given in many midrange hotels and even in some of the more upscale.
-In general, this is not a problem.
 Depending on the temperature of your locale and your tolerance for warm places, this may or may not be a problem for you.
 In most places, cooler nights and well-placed ceiling fans are often more than enough to keep things pleasant.

 Bed-and-breakfasts are also abundant.
-Although the majority are in the San José area, you'll also find B&Bs (often owned and operated by expats) throughout the country.
+Although most are in the San José area, you’ll also find B&Bs (often owned and operated by expats) throughout the country.

 A couple of uniquely Costa Rican accommodations types that you might encounter are the apartotel and the cabina.
-An apartotel is just what it sounds like: an apartment hotel where you'll get a full kitchen and one or two bedrooms, along with daily maid service.
-Cabinas are Costa Rica's version of cheap vacation lodging.
-They're very basic and inexpensive—often just cinder-block buildings divided into small rooms.
-Occasionally, you'll find a cabina in which the units are actually cabins, but these are a rarity.
-Cabinas often have clothes-washing sinks (pilas), and some come with kitchenettes; they cater primarily to Tico families on vacation.
+An apartotel is just what it sounds like: an apartment hotel where you’ll get a full kitchen and one or two bedrooms, along with daily maid service.
+Cabinas are Costa Rica’s version of cheap vacation lodging.
+They’re very basic and inexpensive—often just cinder-block buildings divided into small rooms.
+Occasionally, you’ll find a cabina in which the units are actually cabins, but these are a rarity.
+Cabinas often have clothes-washing sinks (pilas), and some have kitchenettes.
+They cater primarily to Tico families on vacation.